Health International offers 3 plans:

 The member needs to advise their Health International Agent or their Regional Head Office, in writing or by electronic communications and a new card will be issued.

 Full cover is effective immediately.
-However, should there be a specific waiting period applicable to a Member this will be stated on your Confirmation of Membership Letter.
+However, should there be a specific waiting period applicable to a Member this will be stated on his / her Certificate of Insurance.

 The following Mandatory Waiting periods apply to NEW Members:-